11 Tips For Writing A Stellar Financial Advisor Bio (With Samples And Templates)

 Finally, you can use your bio to help you get press in the future.
 For example, if you’re being interviewed by a reporter or if you submit a press release to some local publications, you can include your bio to help put together the story.
 You’ll thank me later.

-Now, let’s get into some specific tips…
+Now, let’s get into some tips.
+Interested in something specific about writing a bio?
+Jump ahead to:

 1. Address WHAT You Do And WHO You Help